Marketing career path: from specialist to CMO

 • Project management

-• Networking & stakeholder management
+• Networking and stakeholder management

-• Customer insights & market trends
+• Customer insights and market trends

-• Omnichannel marketing strategy & overseeing budgets
+• Omnichannel marketing strategy and overseeing budgets

 • Ethical frameworks

-• Forecasting, tracking & measuring marketing activities
+• Forecasting, tracking and measuring marketing activities

 Other job titles:

-• Director of sales & marketing
+• Director of sales and marketing

 • Director of media